nielsenaa/kibana_conf/howto.md

 mkdir -p data
 ```

 Now create a new Kibana app on a new ES addon.
-This will be the ES and Kibana that will collect all data coming from metricbeat, and will also be the access point and interface where you will be able to do all your monitoring and enjoy all your data discovery, trnasformation etc...
+This will be the ES and Kibana that will collect all data coming from metricbeat, and will also be the access point and interface where you will be able to do all your monitoring and enjoy all your data discovery, transformation etc...

 Before starting your Kibana app, set the CC_PRE_RUN_HOOK env value in the configuration of your Kibana app to and start it up: